-A flash a flash flood warning for Gilmer County was in effect until noon Thursday, the National Weather Service said.
+A flash flood warning for Gilmer County would be in effect until noon Thursday, the National Weather Service said.
 Communities covered in the warning included Ellijay, Talking Rock and Talona.

-Crews were trying to rescue people trapped by floodwaters in Gilmer County, including one at a home on Avery Drive, authorities said.
 Reports of flooding were continuing to come into the sheriff’s office, the Gilmer County Sheriff’s Department said on its official Twitter account.
-Areas under water included Blackberry Mountain Road, Misty Valley Lane and Hemlock Lane, the sheriff said.
+Locations under water included Blackberry Mountain Road, Misty Valley Lane, and Hemlock Lane, the sheriff said.

 The Cobb County Fire Department has sent crews to Gilmer County to assist, WSB-TV reported.